rshipp/rshipp.github.io/_posts/2019-06-11-go-api-integration-testing.md

 ok      _/<...>/StarManager     0.008s
 ```

-If you want to see the results of each individual test, use the "verbose" flag: `go test -v`:
+If you want to see the results of each individual test, use the "verbose" flag - `go test -v`:

 ```
 === RUN   TestCreateHandler